 Whiskey Off-Road 50 Proof

-- Participants are allowed to receive “hand-ups” from their support crew at each aid station, and at the intersection of FR 373/Thumb Butte Circle and Copper Basin Rd (one mile from the top of the Skull Valley climb).
+- Intersection of FR 373/Thumb Butte Rd and Copper Basin Rd (one mile from the top of the Skull Valley overlook).

-- Copper Basin aid station support crew are only able to access the Copper Basin aid station (#1 & #3) by driving to the FR 373/Copper Basin intersection and then either walking or pedaling to the aid station location, roughly 2 miles downhill.
+- Copper Basin Aid Station: only accessible by driving to the FR 373/Copper Basin intersection.
+Find a spot to park, then either walk or pedal to the aid station location.
+It’s roughly 2 miles downhill.
 For the safety of the participants, no vehicles are allowed on the course past FR 373/Copper Basin & Thumb Butte Circle intersection.
 Please pre-plan and do not drive to the aid station.